Soba Hirai 蕎麦 ひら井, Kanagawa

-Recently I went on a short trip to Kamakura (鎌倉) in Kanagawa (神奈川), an ancient city near Tokyo surrounded by mountains and faces the ocean.
+Recently I went on a short trip to Kamakura (鎌倉) in Kanagawa (神奈川), a historical town near Tokyo surrounded by mountains or by the beach.
 And of course, as a foodie, I did a bit research on local eats on Tabelog.
 I found few highly rated soba places which perfectly fits my soba craving.
 I decided to stop by Soba Hirai near Fujisawa (藤沢), one of the six cities in Kamamura area.

 Visited: Sep.06.2015 (Lunch)

 Soba Hirai is a quite small soba restaurant, with only 6 seats at the counter and another 3 tables for 10 people totally.
 My friend called the restaurant on our way there and they don't accept reservations during lunch time.
 The gentleman on he other side of the phone told us the restaurant was a bit busy and we probably have to wait when we arrive.
 But surprisingly, there were 4 more seats available at the counter, which was perfect for our seating preference.